-To take advantage of two FREE public buses, I recommend staying near Central Avenue.
+To take advantage of two FREE public trolleys, I recommend staying near Central Avenue.
 Firstly, it’s a major artery that runs through St. Pete.
 Secondly, it offers a FREE trolley called the Central Avenue Trolley.
-It’s particularly handy since it takes you east to downtown and St. Pete Pier, and west to St. Pete Beach.
+It’s incredibly handy since it takes you east to downtown and St. Pete Pier, and west to St. Pete Beach.
 In the event that you take the trolley past Grand Central Station and all the way out to St. Pete Beach, it costs $2.25 for adults.

 When you visit downtown St. Petersburg, there is a second FREE trolley called the Downtown Looper that cruises through downtown.
-It connects the city’s major destinations, including the Dali Museum, Museum of Fine Arts, St. Petersburg Museum of History, St. Pete Pier, and Mahaffey Theater, to name a few.
+It connects the city’s major downtown destinations such as the Dali Museum, Museum of Fine Arts, St. Petersburg Museum of History, St. Pete Pier, and Mahaffey Theater, to name a few.
 St. Pete has a lovely downtown and the Downtown Looper is generally a great way to see it.

 Other buses in St. Petersburg, Florida

-I recommend taking the scenic Cross Bay Ferry which takes you from downtown St. Petersburg to downtown Tampa.
-From there it’s easy to get to Ybor City, a Tampa neighborhood that is a National Historic Landmark District.
+Once the ferry arrives in Tampa, you can stroll through picturesque downtown Tampa or head to Ybor City, a Tampa neighborhood that is a National Historic Landmark District.
 Ybor City dates back to the 1880s when it was a melting pot of Cuban, Spanish, German and Italian immigrants and home to the world’s most famous cigar factories.

 How to get to St. Petersburg, Florida, by air